All Episodes

 So you may have a point.

-Well, we better pray to Heinz stay healthy, my brother.
+Well, we better pray to Heinz, stay healthy, my brother.

-All right, now you're making it sound here like these teams are pretty equal.
+Now, you're making it sound here like these teams are pretty equal.

 No, I'm not.

-On paper, I think the Steelers mopped the floor with these guys, but everybody's enamored of Kurt Warner and these three receivers, but really Warner, he's he's really apparently I've never met him, but apparently everybody that has says he's just one of the greatest guys you can ever meet.
+But really, Warner, he's really, apparently, I've never met him, but apparently everybody that has says he's just one of the greatest guys you could ever meet.

-Yeah that he's able to redeem himself from his last Super Bowl loss with the Rams against the uh against Patriots.
+And there's a lot of, well, shall we say, hope that he's able to redeem himself from his last Super Bowl loss with the Rams against Patriots.

-So what you what what do you think?
+So what do you think?

-How is it gonna end?
+How is it going to end?

-Well, I think the Cardinals gonna end, and if they do not have a lull, like uh Kurt Warner always does.
+And if they do not have a lull, like Kurt Warner always does.

 Yeah.

-That the the third quarter and the first or the fourth quarter, like sometimes he just dies.
+The third quarter and the first or the fourth quarter, like sometimes he just dies.

-I don't know, his brain goes to sleep or something.
+His brain goes to sleep or something.

 And then the same thing happened with Philadelphia.